KenEucker/biketag-website/README.md

 ## Required Configuration

-The app loads a configuration files found in the config folder.
+The app loads a set of configuration files found in the config folder.
 The repository is set to ignore a config.json file, for security reasons, but there's sample of the minimum configuration to get the local site to display images for the Portland subdomain, as well as the default landing page. [sample.config.json](config.sample.json).
-Copy this file to config/config.json `cp config.sample.json config/config.json` to get started from scratch.
+Copy this file to config/config.json

+`cp config.sample.json config/config.json`

+to get started from scratch.
 Note: for some features to work, API values will need to be set.

 ## Start local server